ndronos/legacy-int-shell/README.md

     C Programming for Absolute Beginner
     Engineering Problem Solving with C
-    How to Think Like a Computer Scentist - C Version
+    How to Think Like a Computer Scentist - C Version Illustrating C
+    Learn C on the MAC
+    Lear to to Program with C
+    Let Us C
+    Problem Solving and Program Design in C Programming with C
+    Teach Yourself C in 21 Days
+    Teach Yourself C in 24 Hours

 02  Intermediate C
     ---------------------------------------